telus/tds-core/guide/getting-started/developers.md

 TDS components do not include:

-- Business logic, such as validations or API calls
+- Business logic, such as application-specific validations or API calls
 - External margins or global side effects

 ## Installing